Is Marriage More Important Than “Having It All”?

-Everywhere you look there are thought pieces on how the modern woman can juggle a relationship, a career and children to “have it all.”
+Everywhere you look there are thought pieces on how the modern woman can juggle a relationship, a career and children, also known as “having it all.”
 It’s presented as the ambitious, educated woman’s brass ring to replace the antiquated stereotype that a woman’s place is in the home.
 When I look around to the millions of successful, busy, multi-faceted unmarried women out there, I wonder why society doesn’t naturally categorize them as “having it all.”

 Before anyone thinks this is a biased piece written by a career-driven spinster, I would like to state that I have been in a healthy relationship for 6 years (not that it should matter).
 Even so, however, I have been challenged by family and friends on why I’m not “fulfilling my life” by seeking a ring and children – never mind the fact that I have friends, committees, travel adventures, awards, a career and, yes, a man now too.
 I’m still seen as unfinished until I check off the marriage and kids’ boxes.
 But why?